DSD-DBS/capella-collab-manager/docs/user/docs/sessions/types/persistent.md

 <!-- prettier-ignore-start -->

-1. To get started with a persistent session, you have to naviate to `Sessions`.
+1. To get started with a persistent session, you have to navigate to `Sessions`.
 2. Please select the tool and the version you'd like to work with:
     ![Request a persistent workspace](screenshots/request-session.png)